Sulfur water: Sulfur Springs

-There is also believed to be great health benefits within sulfur water, with sulfur water springs being a common thing within many cultures.
-Such springs can be found in many countries such as New Zealand, Japan and Greece.
-These sulfur springs are often created due to the local volcanic activity which contributes to heating up nearby water systems.
-This is due to volcanoes exhaling water vapour heavily encased in metals, with sulfur dioxide being one of them.
+There are also believed to be great health benefits attributed to sulfur water, a phenomenon present within many cultures.
+Sulfur springs can be found in many countries such as New Zealand, Japan, and Greece.
+These springs are often created due to local volcanic activity which contributes to heating of nearby water systems and the volcanoes exhaling water vapor heavily laden in metals, with sulfur dioxide being one of them.

 In New Zealand, the North Island was brought to fame in the 1800s, with its baths heated naturally from a volcano near the town of Rotorua.
-There are 28 spa hot pools which visitors can soak themselves, along with sulfur mud baths.
+There are 28 spa hot pools in which visitors can soak themselves, along with sulfur mud baths.

-Another famous spring is the spring in Greece, Thermopylae, which means "hot springs" derives its name from its springs, as it was believed to be the entrance to Hades.
+Another famous spring, Thermopylae, Greece, derives its name from its springs, translating to "hot springs", as it was believed to be the entrance to Hades.

 Cause and treatment

 The condition indicates a high level of sulfate-reducing bacteria in the water supply.
 This may be due to the use of well water, poorly treated city water, or water heater contamination.